moveit/moveit.ros.org/support/index.markdown

 ## Professional Support

-[PickNik Consulting](http://picknik.ai/) was founded with the mission of growing the MoveIt! project through community building and contract development.
-Contact us for a free consultation.
+[PickNik Consulting](http://picknik.ai/) was founded with the mission of growing the MoveIt! project through community building and sponsored development.
+If you are with a company or organization that may be interested or needs support, contact us for a free consultation.